ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 :) -- but if it doesn't, that's okay, as long as it works, and you like the way it looks.

+If you notice anything you need to fix, you can fix it.
+Once you have something working (but *not* directly copied from the solution on github, lol), set the file aside, for turning in at the end of this exercise.
+Be sure to name it appropriately, and don't forget to put your name and stuff at the top.

 #### Example 2

 Imagine you ask the user to enter a character.
 You want to tell them whether